human-pangenomics/hpp_production_workflows/coverage/README.md

 ${prefix}.haploid.bed
 ${prefix}.collapsed.bed
 ````
-### 7. Contig-Specific Coverage Analysis
+### 5. Contig-Specific Coverage Analysis

 In step 3 we fit a single model for the whole diploid assembly.
 In step 4 we used that model to partition the assembly into 4 main components.
 It has been noticed that the model components may change for different regions and it may affect the accuracy of the partitioning process.
 In order to make the coverage thresholds more sensitive to the local patterns we fit a separate model for each contig.
-First we split the whole-genome coverage file we produced in step 3 into multiple coverage files one for each contig.
+First we split the whole-genome coverage file produced in step 3 into multiple coverage files one for each contig.
 ```
 ./split_contigs_cov -c read_alignment.cov -p ${PREFIX}
 ```